Macsplorer/Portfolio/STLC/Test Case Design.md

 **Test Steps**
 1. Got directly to product URL.
 2. Paste alcohol product link in browser.
-3. It blocks or redirects you.
+3. It doesn't block you or redirect you.

 ---